Aquassaut/Serpentide/README.md

 Serpentide
 ==========

-This program allows the users to fold and unfold a set of segments according to rules useful to researchers in the field of bioinformatics.
+This program enables users to create and fold segments in a self-avoiding walk.
+It mainly targets bioinformatics researchers.

+This software is written in Python 2.7 and requires Tkinter